When It's Hard to Be in the Moment With a Bipolar Brain

 I don’t take these rare occurrences lightly.
 If it was the musical angels from above looking down on me I want to say thank you.
 If it was the fact I’ve been practicing breathing, slowing down, becoming more intentional I also give thanks.
 It was a magical night and I am so grateful I didn’t miss it.

-The Mighty is asking the following: Give advice to someone who has just been diagnosed with your mental illness.
-What do you wish someone had told you?
+The Mighty is asking the following: Share a travel moment related to disability and/or disease that made you laugh, cry, roll your eyes or was otherwise unforgettable?
 If you’d like to participate, please send a blog post to [email protected] Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.
 Check out our Submit a Story page for more about our submission guidelines.